normanmaurer/blog.normanmaurer.me/blog/2013-10-28-Less-known-concurrent-classes-Part-1.md

             }
             System.out.println("Created instances 1000000");

-            Thread.sleep(60 * 1000 * 60);
+            System.in.read();
         }
     }

 This code mimics the creation of 1M instances which each has 10 `AtomicLong` instances and 10 `AtomicReference` instances.
-You may thing this is not very often the case in real world applications but just think about it for a bit.
+You should be think his is not very often the case in real world applications but just think about it for a bit.
 It may not be in one class but actually may be in many classes but which are still related.
 Like all of them are created for each new connection.

 Now let us have a look at how much memory is retained by them.
 For this I used Yourkit but any other tool which can inspect heap-dumps should just work fine.